-This course features methods of teaching and learning through rubrics and editing.
+This course features current and relevant methods of teaching and learning through rubrics and editing.
 Teachers learn to use rubrics in all subject areas to set learning expectations for students with a wide range of abilities.
-Active learning is promoted so that students become involved in their learning.
+Active learning is promoted so that special needs students become involved in their own learning.
 Teachers practice strategies for editing that provide specific feedback based on the use of rubrics for analysis.
-They also learn strategies that develop the students' editing skills.
-The concept of editing is expanded to include visual products, performances, processes, and written products.
-These assessment skills are essential to all students, including special education and English language learners.
-The rubrics set expectations for quality that provide differentiated instruction for diverse populations.
-Many classroom examples are provided for all grade levels and special populations to assist the teacher in learning and implementing these strategies in the classroom.
+They also learn strategies that develop the students' self-editing skills.
+The concept of editing is expanded to include visual products, performances, and processes as well as written products.
+These assessment skills are essential to all students including special education and English language learners.
+The rubrics set expectations for quality that provide for differentiated instruction for diverse populations.
+Many classroom examples are provided for all grade levels and for special populations to assist the teacher in learning and implementing these strategies in the classroom.

-EDC520 Power Strategies for Improving Comprehension
+EDC521 Strategies for Improving Comprehension for Students with Special Needs